 Despite the fact that there is so much information and data packed into this app, Webull still maintains an excellent user interface.
 The app itself has a great design and it is very easy to navigate.

 However, remember that Webull was not designed for long-term passive investors.
-Instead it’s for those of us who are actively trading.
+Instead, it’s for those who are actively trading.

 Let’s take a closer look at day trading, and then review what Webull offers day traders.